Ledig stilling på Universitetet i Oslo

 - Names and contact details of 2-3 references (name, relation to candidate, e-mail and telephone number)

-Foreign applicants are advised to attach an explanation of their University’s grading system.
-Please remember that all documents should be submitted in English.
+The application with attachments must be delivered in our electronic recruiting system, please follow the link “Apply for this job”.
+Foreign applicants are advised to attach an explanation of their University's grading system.
+Please note that all documents should be in English.

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.